What is chronic disease?

 Chronic diseases are the leading cause of illness, disability, and death in Australia, accounting for around 90% of all deaths.
-One in two Australians have a chronic disease and one in five have multiple conditions.
-See the AIHW Australia's Health 2020 report for more detail.
+1 in 2 Australians have a chronic disease and 1 in 5 Australians have multiple chronic conditions.
+See AIHW Australia's Health report for more detail.

 However, much chronic disease is preventable.
 Poor nutrition, physical inactivity, and overweight and obesity are common modifiable risk factors.
 Nearly 40% of Australia's chronic disease burden could be prevented by reducing modifiable risk factors.

 Globally, the World Health Organization estimates at least 80% of premature heart disease, stroke, and type 2 diabetes, and over 40% of cancer could be prevented.